 About the Store: Kona Reef opened in Feb.
 2014 as The Pet Kona with dog & cat products as well as saltwater livestock.
 With time, the saltwater section became the most popular part of the store and the owners, Mike & Alex, made the decision to convert the store to full aquatics, expanding their pre-existing saltwater section and adding a freshwater section.
 Re-opening as Kona Reef after 6 short weeks of remodeling, the store was transformed into an aquatic experience.

 Caring for New Livestock: It is a top priority to have quality and healthy livestock at Kona Reef.
 That is why all specimens are handled with extreme care from the day they enter our doors.
 All coral specimens are dipped from a selection of several different coral dips (our favorite is Two Little Fishies ReVive) depending on their needs.
 They are then individually examined for any parasites, injuries, or signs of poor health.
 This assessment ensures that proper future care is planned for each individual piece.
 After their assessment and cleaning, corals, fish, and inverts are carefully placed to ensure appropriate lighting, flow, and aggression requirements are met.
-Specimens are then uploaded into our inventory system with intake dates and pictures along with any extra notes for customers to stay updated.

 Ongoing Care for Livestock: Fish are continuously monitored for behavioral compatibility and eating habits.
 Three of our four saltwater fish systems are continuously medicated to ensure all fish are as healthy as possible when they go to their new homes.
 Fish are fed 2-4 times a day with a variety of foods including vitamin enriched flake, brine, mysis, krill, and silversides.
 Some fish may have supplemental feeding of sponge, seaweed, or live pods depending on their dietary needs.
 All corals and fish are assessed daily for any additional care needs.
 If a coral colony is in good health and is large enough, we may frag several pieces to add to our frag system.
 If individual inspections of livestock indicate any health issues such as underfeeding, overfeeding, parasites, or infection, that specimen is treated accordingly and monitored daily until it has fully recovered.
 All corals are target fed with appropriate foods (we like to use a concoction of multiple Reef Nutrition products) two to three times a week to ensure best health.
 Systems are thoroughly cleaned at least biweekly.
 We will happily discuss the health history of any livestock item with our customers as well.